 It was also a great move on Blunt for taking on the role of Evelyn after recommending a friend for it originally.
 The chemistry between the real-life couple is palpable, which only helps to establish this fictional couples love for one another.
 Given that the only means to express their relationship are with non-verbals, it really gave them an added aspect of believability and warms your heart in this terrifying film.

 While I thoroughly enjoyed this film and believe Krasinski did a wonderful job with the film as a whole, I would be kidding myself to not mention the annoyance of camera flares in this movie.
 It’s such an artfully done film and these tricks felt disconnected.
-Though I’m not entirely against the use of these, it simply didn’t serve a purpose in this type of movie and it cheapened some of the cinematography at times.
+Though I’m not entirely against the use of these, it simply didn’t serve a purpose in this type of movie and it cheapened the cinematography at times.

 That one bothersome thing aside, A Quiet Place really stands up for intellectual horror films.
 Having deep, strong characters that the audience can really connect to.
 With an engaging story and fantastical creatures, it’s one you’ll want to rewatch over and over.